sjy-dv/coltt/README.md

 # NNV (No-Named.V)

+# ⚠️Currently, the project has become more unstable due to migrating to FastHnsw.

 ![logo](./examples/assets/logo.png)

 NNV (No-Named.V) is a production database project by a developer aspiring to gain recognition.
 The project is designed as a KV database, aiming to support FLAT (already supported => cancel) and HNSW indexing in the long term.
 Bitmap-based indexing and quantization for vector indexes are supported (quantization already supported => cancel).
 Additionally, it aims to incorporate real-time streaming functionality to enable versatile use cases.